CancerScreeningCDS/crcsm-cds/input/pagecontent/2_background.md

 result.[^2] [^3]

-To encourage adoption of cancer screening guidance and rapid dissemination of updated practices based on the latest guidance, DCPC supports the development and implementation of vendor-neutral clinical decision support (CDS) tools for integration into health information technology (IT) systems such as EHRs.
+To encourage adoption of cancer screening guidance and rapid dissemination of updated practices based on the latest guidance, CDC's Division of Cancer Prevention and Control (DCPC) supports the development and implementation of vendor-neutral clinical decision support (CDS) tools for integration into health information technology (IT) systems such as EHRs.
 These CDS tools can take shape in